bloomfire/styleguides/js/README.md

     ```javascript

     // bad.
-    // (Difficult to skim and have understanding of whats happening.)
+    // (Difficult to skim and have an understanding of whats happening.)
     var renderAllUsers = function (data) {

       var users = _.map(data, function (user) {